 This animal is not part of an Aquarium exhibit, but is rather a wild species that lives in the open sea and in Oregon coastal waters.
-It is included here as part of the Aquarium's broad mission to educate about the entirety of the Oregon coastline.
+It is included here as part of the Aquarium's broad to educate about the entire Oregon coastline.

-Adult Blue Sharks are rarely hunted by any marine species, although they are a frequent bycatch for the commercial fishing industry.
+Adult Blue Sharks are rarely hunted by any marine species, although they are a frequent bycatch of the commercial fishing industry.
 Although they are edible to humans, their meat is not prized and they are usually rendered into other products including fishmeal.
-It is estimated that as many as 20 million Blue Sharks are killed every year in this way by fishermen.
+It is estimated that as many as 20 million Blue Sharks are inadvertently killed every year by fishermen.

 Range and Habitat

 The Blue Shark has an extremely wide global distribution and can be found in both the open sea and in coastal areas.
 It can be found all along the Oregon Coast, living near the surface down to depths of 1,148 feet (350 m).